Skip to main content

 Multi-user chat

-The chat is collaborative—different users on your team can talk to the same agent, and multiple people can participate in the same conversation.
+The chat is collaborative—different users in your workspace can talk to the same agent, and multiple people can participate in the same conversation.
 Responses are live-streamed, so if several users are watching the same chat, they all see the response as it generates.
-See Collaboration for more on working with agents as a team.

 Conversation history